roydcarlson/ddash/README.md

     Welcome to the DDASH Command Line Interface.

+[1]  sanity check
+     ddash> IPFS and geth appear to be running.
-[1]  ddash> new key
+[2]  ddash> new key
-[2]  ddash> show keys
+[3]  ddash> show keys
         ...
-[3]  ddash> use key 0
+[4]  ddash> use key 0
-[4]  ddash> set recipient your_recipient's_pubkey_id
+[5]  ddash> set recipient your_recipient's_pubkey_id
-[5]  ddash> set file /path/to/clinical/trial/data.csv
+[6]  ddash> set file /path/to/clinical/trial/data.csv
-[6]  ddash> encrypt
+[7]  ddash> encrypt
-[7]  ddash> upload
+[8]  ddash> upload
 ```
-The above commands
+The above commands:

+[1]  check if IPFS daemon and Go Ethereum client are running

-[1]  generate a new PGP keypair
+[2]  generate a new PGP keypair

-[2]  list all PGP keypairs on your machine
+[3]  list all PGP keypairs on your machine

-[3]  uses the first (index 0) keypair as your identity
+[4]  uses the first (index 0) keypair as your identity

-[4]  specifies an intended recipient's public key
+[5]  specify an intended recipient's public key

-[5]  specifies file you want to upload to IPFS
+[6]  specify file you want to upload to IPFS

-[6]  encrypts the file using recipient's public key fingerprint
+[7]  encrypt the file using recipient's public key fingerprint

-[7]  uploads the file to IPFS and creates transaction containing the hash, user id of the person who uploaded the file, and recipient's public key id (or "public" indicating that it's not encrypted).
+[8]  upload the file to IPFS and create transaction containing the hash, user id of the person who uploaded the file, and recipient's public key id (or "public" indicating that it's not encrypted).